History of Virginia Beach, Virginia: 1989: "Greekfest" riots

 An increasing number of African American college students converged on the Virginia Beach resort area for the Labor Day Weekend each year in the late 1980s.
 During the Labor Day weekend of 1989, rioting and looting broke out.
 Greekfest attendees destroyed property within the hotels and threw televisions, furniture, and other items over hotel balconies.
 Approximately 100 stores and restaurants stretching over two dozen blocks on the ocean front had been damaged and/or had merchandise stolen.
 A police horse was killed when it was struck in the head by an item thrown over a balcony.
 Apparently fearing for their safety, Virginia Beach police abandoned the oceanfront, returning hours later in full riot gear.

-The Virginia National Guard arrived around dawn and a state of emergency was declared by order of the Governor of the Commonwealth of Virginia.
+The Virginia National Guard arrived around dawn and a state of emergency was declared by order of the Governor of Virginia.
 A nighttime curfew of 8 pm was placed in effect and hundreds of Greekfest attendees caught out in the streets after curfew were arrested by law enforcement authorities over the next two nights.The police blotter listed more than 650 people arrested over the weekend.